santanaraphael/check_bouncy/README.md

 # check_bouncy

-This script checks for if a number is bouncy, that is neither increasing nor decreasing.
+This script checks if a number is bouncy, that is, neither increasing nor decreasing.

 The check_bouncy function does this job and returns whether the number is bouncy or not.

 The bouncy_number function checks for every integer until the desired number and returns the amount of bouncy numbers in that range.

-Finally, the challenge function will loop over the integer numbers until a given percentage is achieved, then it will return the final number as the answer to the challenge.
+Finally, the challenge function will loop over the integer numbers until a given percentage of bouncy numbers over the whole amount is achieved, then it will return the final number as the answer to the challenge.

 ## What is a Bouncy Number?